That’s how quickly your brain forms a first impression.

 In this post, I’ll outline three specific triggers that will help you to dramatically improve the ROI of your advertising.

-Whether applied to your ads, content, or emails, these will ensure a more effective approach to building your list.
+Whether applied to your ads, content, or emails, these will ensure a more effective approach to building your list when marketing on the internet.

 More on that later.